bablf/ContaminedNER/README.md

 ```shell
 make -f plots.Makefile contamination.pdf
 ```
-and open the resulting file
+and open the resulting file.
+You should have latex installed to run this successfully (see [matplotib requirements](https://matplotlib.org/stable/api/texmanager_api.html)).

 For the other plots, run the notebooks/experiments_contamination_analysis.ipynb Notebook.